Escalante affair: Affair

 In March 1962, Anibal Escalante and practically all of his appointed pro-Moscow officials were fired.
 Escalante himself was fired on 22 March 1962.
 He was not officially fired by Fidel Castro but by the ORI itself on Castro's insistence.
 Anibal Escalante was then sent into exile in Moscow.
-The other PSP appointes were simply censured and deprived of their positions.
+The other PSP appointees were simply censured and deprived of their positions.
 Only those who swore total allegiance to Castro were allowed to remain in government.

 Escalante was widely considered an "old line communist," and accused of building a party disconnected from the people.
 In a speech on March 26 of that year, Castro described Escalante as "having promoted the sectarian spirit to its highest possible level, of having promoted an organization which he controlled ... he simply allowed himself to be blinded by personal ambition."
 In a 1966 interview with an Egyptian magazine, meanwhile, Che Guevara said that Escalante had used his office to fill party positions with friends and colleagues who enjoyed "various privileges - beautiful secretaries, Cadillac cars, air-conditioning."

 A cable from the Polish embassy in Havana to that nation's foreign ministry, meanwhile, gave the following account of Escalante's purge which it reported had been provided to it by Blas Roca:

 Reactions

 Domestic

-The ouster of Escalante resulted in a relaxation of the "Stalinist atmosphere" that had been developing in Cuba over the preceding months.The ORI was eventually renamed the United Party of the Cuban Socialist Revolution.
+The ouster of Escalante resulted in a relaxation of the "Stalinist atmosphere" that had been developing in Cuba over the preceding months.
+The ORI was eventually renamed the United Party of the Cuban Socialist Revolution.
 In order to ensure the minimalizing of PSP Stalinists in positions of party authority, assemblies were called in workplaces to vote in new candidates for party membership.

 The tendency towards institutionalization was ended and superseded by a political atmosphere surrounding Castro as a domineering single personality.
 In Cuban political culture PSP Stalinists became unpopular and past combat service in the 26th of July Movement during the Cuban Revolution became a source of trustworthiness and legitimacy.

 By 1962 Cuba was entering an economic crisis due to the rising sanctions it had experienced since 1959, the inability of the private sector to participate in the new mixed economy, and the flight of Cuban professionals who were uncomfortable with the political developments in Cuba.
 The economic crisis spurred on a reevaluation of the economic models proposed at the time, and the Escalante affair of that year motivated distrust in the Popular Socialist Party and their Soviet modeled propositions.